Beardificent/chore-door/README.md

 # chore-door
-a game I made for a codecademy course.
+a game I'm making for a codecademy course.